 Light - Duties mainly involve office type work with occasional field activity characterized by light physical exertion requiring basic good health.
 Activities may include climbing stairs, standing, operating a vehicle, and long hours of work, as well as some bending, stooping, or light lifting.
-Individuals can usually set their own pace.
+Individuals can usually govern the extent and pace of their physical activity.